-After 2 days of exploring Myvatn, we were ready to get back on the ring road.
+After 2 days of exploring Myvatn, we were ready to get back to our Iceland itinerary on the ring road.
 We headed east towards Egilsstaðir.

 On the way, we made a stop to Dettifoss.
 Surprisingly easy to pronounce, it’s also one of the strongest waterfalls in Europe.
 It takes 1 hour and 15 min. to drive from Myvatn to Dettifoss.
 Although, it’s not located directly on the ring road, it’s still worth a visit.